mjbright/packer-tf-vault/labs/lab8-tf-remote-state/index.md

 ## Migrate the state
 Now that we've created an S3 bucket, we need to migrate the state to the remote backend.

-When creating the backend configuration remember to replace the `bucket` with the name of the bucket you created.
+When creating the backend configuration remember to **replace the `bucket` with the name of the bucket you created**.

 Create `backend.tf` with the following:
 ```hcl